Agunovvski/Ivy/README.md

 ## Things you need

 - Zapier Account connected with your Google Calendar
-- Adafruit
+- Adafruit account
-- ESP6288 Board
+- ESP6288 Board (with an included micro-usb)
 - LED Strip